-The planner with the City stated during his evidence-in-chief that the site was not designated as an Environmentally Sensitive Area by the then Regional Municipality of
+The planner with the City stated during his evidence-in-chief that the site was not designated as an Environmentally Sensitive Area by the then Regional Municipality of and the second second

 Hamilton-Wentworth and therefore the City did not refer the site to a voluntary body called the Environmentally Sensitive Area Evaluation Group for further evaluation.
 He also briefly explained the tree preservation plan for the site.